Seeing an Adviser

 The best time to see an adviser is before you have a problem.

 The Academic Advising Center is busiest during registration periods and the first weeks of classes.
 Plan ahead to avoid these busy times.
 Faculty advisers (major advisers) are not always available during the summer months or between semesters.
-See the Academic Advising Center's hours and location.
+Review the Academic Advising Center's hours and location.

 Four Types of Advisers